DANNYDEE93/Deployment-8v2/README.md

 - Incorrect naming conventions caused issues within the Terraform files.

 - Configuration & testing: We kept trying to deploy our container manually but the backend task kept failing because we realized every time we make changes to the directory repo files, we needed to make a new image so that it could be reflected in our application.
-Jenkins looking for github making the automation of our deployment necessary.
+Jenkins looking for GitHub making the automation of our deployment necessary.

-- Retrieving Backend container IP address: we  attempting to retrieve the ip address through aws command line interface but realized we could find the ip address through the network interface associated with the private subnet that we created within our VPC that we spun up after applying our terraform [vpc.tf](intTerraform/vpc.tf) file.
+- Retrieving Backend container IP address: we attempted to retrieve the IP address through the aws command line interface but realized we could find the IP address through the network interface associated with the private subnet that we created within our VPC that we spun up after applying our terraform [vpc.tf](intTerraform/vpc.tf) file.

 _______________________________________________________________________
 ## <ins>Project Organization</ins>